ietf-wg-cellar/matroska-specification/diagram.md

 The `Tags Element` contains metadata that describes the `Segment` and potentially its `Tracks`, `Chapters`, and `Attachments`.
 Each `Track` or `Chapter` that those tags applies to has its UID listed in the `Tags`.
-The `Tags` contain all extra information about the file: scriptwriter, singer, actors, directors, titles, edition, price, dates, genre, comments, etc. Tags can contain their values in multiple languages.
+The `Tags` contain all extra information about the file: scriptwriters, singers, actors, directors, titles, edition, price, dates, genre, comments, etc. Tags can contain their values in multiple languages.
 For example, a movie's "title" `Tag` might contain both the original English title as well as the title it was released as in Germany.